JeannieFallon/homelab-net/01_proxmox-setup/03_web-ui.md

 1. Test basic connectivity:

-From your client machine, open a terminal and run:
+- From your client machine, open a terminal and run:

 ```bash
 ping [PXMX_IP_ADDR]
 ```

-If the ping fails:
+- If the ping fails:
    - Make sure the client and Proxmox server are on the same subnet
    - Verify that the Ethernet cable is securely connected
    - Check your router's DHCP leases to confirm the NUC was assigned an IP
    - Try assigning a static IP and rebooting the system

 2. Use curl to test the HTTPS service:

-From the terminal on your client machine, run:
+- From the terminal on your client machine, run:
 ```bash
 curl -k https://[PXMX_IP_ADDR]:8006
 ```

-If curl pulls HTML content, then the Proxmox web service is working.
+- If curl pulls HTML content, then the Proxmox web service is working.
 The issue is likely browser-related.

 3. Check if the web service is running on the server:
-On the Proxmox console, run:
+- On the Proxmox console, run:
 ```bash
 systemctl status pveproxy
 ```

-If it’s not active, restart it using:
+- If the service is not active, restart:
 ```bash
 systemctl restart pveproxy
 ```